 The illustrations are made with paper collage and are bold and effective.
 Maia and I have both been enjoying this book.

-I'd like to try some color mixing with Maia soon.
-Of course she mixes colors on paper (and in the paint bowls) when she's painting, but at this point the haphazard color mixing usually ends up a muddy brown.
-I'm thinking of a more specific color mixing project, perhaps with just two colors at a time.
+She often mixes colors on paper (and in the paint bowls) when she’s painting, but the haphazard color mixing usually ends up a muddy brown.